jowayn/COvid-Patients-Enhanced-MONitoring-COPEMON-Hardware-System-/README.md

 ## Features

-The following 5 sensor modules: Temperature, Pressure, Humidity, Accelerometer, Gyroscope, Magnetometer are used in the following ways to monitor the COVID patient
+The following 5 sensor modules: Temperature, Pressure, Humidity, Accelerometer, Gyroscope, Magnetometer are used in the following ways to monitor the COVID patient:

 - Temperature Sensor in Fever Detection
 - Breathing Monitor to detect Abnormal Breathing Patterns